mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 ### Re-enable Sync in Pontoon

 Once the actual migration is complete, the next step is to re-enable sync in Pontoon.
-This needs to be done one project at a time, since Pontoon takes a lot of time processing this amount of changes, creating a bottleneck in the sync for all projects.

-Before starting, make sure that the [Pontoon repository](https://hg.mozilla.org/users/m_owca.info/firefox-central/) has the commit with the new strings.
+Before starting, make sure that the [Pontoon repository](https://hg.mozilla.org/users/m_owca.info/firefox-central/) has a commit with the new strings.

 * Access the [admin panel for Firefox](https://pontoon.mozilla.org/admin/projects/firefox/), click the `SYNC` button at the bottom, then deselect `SYNC DISABLED` and click `SAVE PROJECT`.
 * Clicking the `SYNC` button will spawn a new sync process just for Firefox.
 Check the [Sync Logs](https://pontoon.mozilla.org/sync/log/) page to see when it’s finished.
 Depending on the amount of changes, this can require from 15 to over 30 minutes.
 It’s also possible to monitor the status in Papertrail, accessible from the [Resources](https://dashboard.heroku.com/apps/mozilla-pontoon/resources) page in Heroku, and filter the log using the string `app/worker`.

-Once the sync is completed, repeat the process for each of the other projects (Thunderbird, Seamonkey, Lightning).

-When sync is re-enabled for all projects, switch back the *worker* to `PM` in [Heroku](https://dashboard.heroku.com/apps/mozilla-pontoon/resources).
+When sync is complete, switch back the *worker* to `PM` in [Heroku](https://dashboard.heroku.com/apps/mozilla-pontoon/resources).
 Once again, make sure that there are no running sync processes before doing it.